oznogongames/StarCreationToolsForUnity/README.md

 Released January 25th, 2018

 -Project is now open source, and free on the asset store!
+(Sorry for the poor documentation of the source code and repository, this was originally a quick weekend project with no intention of having other people work on it)

 ### 1.0.3 ###